-Receive a $50 US or $60 CA grant to purchase fresh fruit and vegetables with your children and donate to a local charity.
+Register now to receive a $100USD ($135CAD) grant* to purchase fresh fruit and vegetables with your children and donate to a local charity.

 Thank you for choosing to participate in Food4Friends!
 We’re thrilled to be able to offer your family this unique opportunity to find amazement in the natural food God has blessed us with.
 This is a wonderful time to teach children, regardless of their age, that they do and can have an important part to play in helping people in need.
 By helping provide for those in need, with your guidance, they will be encouraged and inspired to seek out new opportunities to show compassion.

 If you have any questions before you get started, email us at firstname.lastname@example.org